fhuneeus/creditu/README.md

 In regards to CSS changes, everything is in the App.css file.
 There you can edit the CSS for the different components and elements.

-When downloading the repo from scratch, run npm run build - and then npm run start
+When downloading the repo from scratch, execute
+"npm run build" -
+and then
+"npm run start"

 The app will start locally in localhost:3000.
 There you can make changes and work on the app, before deploying it on netlify, heroku or another medium.